CGS & CML Reference¶

 | MultiSelect | multi_select |

-repeatable string | contains, in, exists |
+array of enum tokens | contains, in, exists |

 Multiple enum.
-Requires allowed_values. |
+Requires non-empty allowed_values. |

 | Date | date |

-string or integer (see value_format) |
+string or integer per value_format |

 =, !=, contains, exists |

 Requires value_format: rfc3339, iso8601_date, unix_ms, or unix_sec.
-Predicate / expression inputs are normalized to that wire shape (forgiving parse; UTC for full datetimes).
-Display of API responses is not rewritten via value_format.
-Prompt DOMAIN lines use a generic …=datetime hint, not the wire-format token. |
+Predicate inputs are normalized to the wire shape (forgiving parse, UTC).
+Display of API responses is not rewritten via value_format. |

 | Array | array |

-repeatable string | contains, in, exists |
+array literal / binding | contains, in, exists |

 Homogeneous list.
-Requires nested items: describing each element (see below). |
+Requires nested items:. |

 | EntityRef | entity_ref |

-string | =, !=, exists |
+id value or nested ref expr | =, !=, exists |

 Foreign key to another entity.
-Requires target: EntityName.
-ID values may be string or number at runtime. |
+Requires target: EntityName. |

 | Blob | blob |

-string (opaque / base64 / attachment-shaped JSON) | =, !=, exists |
+attachment-shaped value / binding | =, !=, exists |

 Blob / binary (values: row type: blob)¶